• Ticket Fines and Penalties in Connecticut

 Penalties for Connecticut Commercial Drivers

-All CT CDL drivers must notify their employers with 30 days of getting traffic tickets.
+All CT CDL drivers must notify their employers with 30 days of getting convicted of a traffic ticket.

 Below are the penalties for CDL drivers as mandated by the Federal Motor Carrier Safety Administration (FMCSA).